gispatial/TripCarte-Asia/README.md

 ## Third-Party Plugins
 Vuexy Admin comes with useful third party plug-ins to help you building your app quickly.

+### #agGrid Table
+Description: THE best javascript grid in the world

+Demo: Visit

+Docs: Documentation

 # About Tripcarte.Asia Dashboard Portal Project